ArnavPC27/Data-Analysis-for-Supply-Chain-/README.md

 #  Demand Forecasting for AntiAllergyZ

 This project presents an end-to-end analysis and time series forecasting model for **AntiAllergyZ**, a pharmaceutical eye-drop product.
-We investigate sales trends, identify demand drivers, and build a SARIMA model to forecast future demand with confidence.
+I investigate sales trends, identify demand drivers, and build a SARIMA model to forecast future demand with confidence.

 ---